-For purposes of this report, the short-term is considered to be the time period within 2 months of delivery of the final report.
+For purposes of this report, the short-term is considered to be the time period within 2 months of delivery of this final report.
 Based on the study findings, two types of action are possible in the immediate future.
-Successes and failures at other agencies suggest that some "quick fix" items should be implemented as soon as possible.
+Successes and failures at other agencies suggest that some "quick fix" items should be implemented shortly upon receipt of this report.
 In addition, the agency can initiate the process of identifying, planning, and developing intermediate and long-term action items.
-A selection of short-term implementation possibilities appears in Table 5.1
+A selection of short-term implementation possibilities appears in Table 5.1.